johannschopplich/nuxt-kql/docs/guide/getting-started.md

 `nuxt-kql` automatically reads your environment variables.
 Set the following environment variables in your project's `.env` file:

 ```
+# Origin of your Kirby instance (without any path)
 KIRBY_BASE_URL=https://kirby.example.com
 KIRBY_API_TOKEN=your-token
 ```